SirCamyCamCam/COP4331-Project/artifacts/responsibilities.md

 - Added associated unit tests to the major functions in our software.
 - Updated sprint information in the backlog
 - Added various user stories
-- Wrote code dealing with the waypoints and assigning different types of waypoints
+- Created the Waypoints class, the basis for all waypoints, and the the Waypoint Manager to manipulate and update waypoint values

  ## Henry Alvarez:

  - Completely redid the burndown chart to fit the professors needs
  - Updated the sprint velocity chart
- - Updated sprint information in the backlog
- - Added user stories
  - Reformatted github/Updated gitignore

  ## Amin Kavehzadeh
 - revised the Master Audio slider to function in all scenes and transfer information over from scene to scene
- - created a new UI tab in the main scene that enabels the designation of waypoints
+ - created a new UI tab in the main scene that enables the designation of waypoints
  - created buttons utilizing the Unity UI and a Waypoint manager script to handel the designation of farming,nursery, and trash site waypoints